LU15W1R7H/lwirth-lib/README.md

 ## How to get started/Setting up the project

-The project is currently being ported to **CMake**.
+The project uses **CMake** therefor you can build the project on any platform.
 As of now CMake works fine for Windows but not yet for Mac.
 Mac support is currently work in progress.

 All the necessary **dependencies** for the *lwirth-lib* are in the libraries directory.
 They are automatically included and linked by the CMake-Project.
 Therefor there is no need to download any third-party dependencies.